storybookjs/test-runner/README.md

 ## Setting up code coverage

-The test runner supports code coverage with the `--coverage` flag or `COLLECT_COVERAGE` environment variable.
+The test runner supports code coverage with the `--coverage` flag or `STORYBOOK_COLLECT_COVERAGE` environment variable.
 The pre-requisite is that your components are instrumented using [istanbul](https://istanbul.js.org/).

 ### Instrument the code